Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Surrogate-assisted distributed swarm optimisation

-The crux of the method is when we consider whether to evaluate the fitness function (true fitness) or to use the surrogate model of the fitness function (pseudo-fitness) when computing fitness values.
-Stage 1.2 shows how to update the fitness using either surrogate or true fitness of particle depending on the interval and $S_{prob}$, initially till the very first surrogate interval is not reached all evaluations will be from true function.
-In Stage 1.3, we calculate the moving average of past three fitness values for a particular particle by $F_{past}$ = mean($F_{g-1}, F_{g-2}, F_{g-3}$) to combine with surrogate model prediction (Stage 1.4).
-In Stage 1.5 and 1.6, we calculate actual fitness and save the values for future surrogate training .
-Our swarm particle update depends on $x_{pbest}^i$ and $x_{gbest}^i$ , it may happen due to poor surrogate performance some bad particles get high fitness score In order to avoid this issue, we ensure that $x_{pbest}^i$ and $x_{gbest}^i$ are from true fitness evaluation.
-In Stage 2.0, given a regular interval ($\phi$), we prepare exchange of selected particles with neighboring swarms where we replace a given percentage of weak particles (given by fitness values) to ensure elitism.
+The crux of the framework is when we consider whether to evaluate the fitness function (true fitness) or to use the surrogate model of the fitness function (pseudo-fitness) when computing fitness values.
+Stage 1.2 shows how to update the fitness using either surrogate or true fitness of the particle depending on the interval and $S_{prob}$.
+Initially, this is not done until the very first surrogate interval is not reached, where all the fitness evaluations are from the true function.
+In Stage 1.3, we calculate the moving average of the past three fitness values for a particular particle by $F_{past}$ = mean($F_{g-1}, F_{g-2}, F_{g-3}$) to combine with the surrogate model prediction (Stage 1.4).
+This is done so that we incorporate the recent history of the true model fitness, with the surrogate-based estimated fitness, which is motivated by the autoregressive moving average (ARMA) model.
+Note that if present, the surrogate estimation fitness will be also considered as part of the past three fitness values.
+In the case when surrogate fitness is included, we note that additional errors will be added; however, this will be further averaged with true values as there cannot be two surrogate fitness values.
+In Stages 1.5 and 1.6, we calculate actual fitness and save the values for future surrogate training.
+Our swarm particle update depends on $x_{pbest}^i$ and $x_{gbest}^i$, and due to poor surrogate performance, some of the weaker particles can get higher fitness scores.
+In order to avoid this issue, we ensure that $x_{pbest}^i$ and $x_{gbest}^i$ are from true fitness evaluation.
+In Stage 2.1, given a regular interval ($\phi$ generations), we prepare an exchange of selected particles with neighbouring swarms via elitism, where we replace a given percentage of weak particles (given by fitness values). $\beta$ is a user-defined parameter that determines how much of the swarm particles need to be exchanged.
+We have given recommendations for $\beta$ value in the design of experiments.
+We select only 20\% of elitist values as we do not want the majority of the swarms to be similar and maintain diversity.